-The 38th College Television Awards will be held on Wednesday, May 24, 2017 in the Wolf Theatre at the Saban Media Center.
+The 38th College Television Awards were held on Wednesday, May 24, 2017 in the Wolf Theatre at the Saban Media Center.

 About the College Television Awards